Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Experiments

-Existing translation-based UDA methods \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance} adopted identity-based losses with static targets to regularize the domain translation, including contrastive loss in SPGAN \cite{deng2018image}, classification loss in eSPGAN \cite{deng2018similarity} and CR-GAN \cite{chen2019instance}, and triplet loss.
-Generally, the previous losses only require the source-to-target translated images to be correctly classified after translation.
-Since our pseudo-label-based target-domain encoder shows much better baseline performance than theirs, for fair comparison, we replace the online relation regularization $\mathcal{L}_\text{rc}$ in our framework with the previous methods' regularizations to demonstrate the effectiveness of our regularization.

-The results are reported in Table \ref{tab:ablation}.
-We observe that replacing our proposed $\mathcal{L}_\text{rc}$ with previous regularization (denoted as ``Ours w/ $\mathcal{L}_\text{rc} \to$ contrastive loss regul. \cite{deng2018image}'', ``Ours w/ $\mathcal{L}_\text{rc} \to$ classification loss regul. \cite{deng2018similarity,chen2019instance}'', ``Ours w/ $\mathcal{L}_\text{rc} \to$ triplet loss regul.'') all lead to worse performances than our method, demonstrating the superiority of our stronger relation regularization term over the weaker regularizations in previous translation-based UDA methods.

-To show the necessity of adopting relation regularization during translation, we also tested totally removing $\mathcal{L}_\text{rc}$ from our framework, dubbed ``Ours w/o $\mathcal{L}_\text{rc}$'' in Table \ref{tab:ablation}.
-Significant mAP decreases of $3.4\%$ and $3.8\%$ are observed on Duke$\to$Market and Market$\to$Duke tasks.

-\paragraph{Alternative designs of online relation-consistency regularization.}
+\subsubsection{\textbf{Alternative designs of online relation-consistency regularization}}

 Our SDT applies regularizations on the softmax-triplet relations (Eq. (\ref{eq:sc})).
-We further explore two alternative forms, prediction-consistency regularization $\mathcal{L}_\text{pc}$ and batch-all relation-consistency regularization $\mathcal{L}_\text{brc}$ (Table \ref{tab:options}) to verify the effectiveness of our well-designed inter-sample relation constraint.
+We further explore two alternative forms, prediction-consistency regularization $\mathcal{L}_\text{pc}$ and batch-all relation-consistency regularization $\mathcal{L}_\text{brc}$ (Table \ref{tab:options}) to verify the effectiveness of our proposed inter-sample relation constraint.